 Archaeological finds at the site include many fine mosaics – notably the Dionysos mosaic – Greek and Roman sculpture – including an impressive number of busts of Roman rulers – and outstanding examples of all the styles of Greek pottery, the first source of the city’s fame in the ancient world.

 The Biblical Scope –

 The city of Corinth has quite a few mentions in the New Testament, mostly relating to the mission of Paul the Apostle.
-According to the Biblical sources, Paul spent over 18 months in the city, circa 51-52 AD, and was witness to the large number of Jewish population, along with Greeks in the region.
+According to the Biblical sources, Paul spent over 18 months in the city, circa 51-52 AD, and was witness to a large number of the Jewish population, along with Greeks in the region.
 This ambit possibly alludes to the revived cosmopolitan nature of Corinth, especially after Caesar altered the distribution of agricultural lands in forms of organized parcels known as centuriation.
 In any case, in the vicinity of the city, Paul went on to successfully defend himself in a public hearing, against the charges of his preaching subverting the Mosaic Laws.

 The Acrocorinth –

 And lastly, the animator also fleetingly mentioned (and showcased) the so-named Acrocorinth or Ακροκόρινθος (in Greek).
-Translating to ‘Upper Corinth’, this monolithic rock was the acropolis of Corinth, a fortified space that was inhabited since the archaic times, much like its Athenian counterpart (see the animation here).
+Translating to ‘Upper Corinth’, this monolithic rock was the acropolis of Corinth, a fortified space that was inhabited since archaic times, much like its Athenian counterpart (see the animation here).
 And interestingly enough, the Acrocorinth played its crucial defensive role in the medieval centuries – when it was comprehensively reinforced by the Eastern Roman (Byzantine) Empire, and thus became the fortress seat of the strategos of the Hellas thema.